Our Inn Is The Closest Lodging To Lawrence University

 Another amazing campus and Appleton architectural wonder is Lawrence Memorial Chapel which was built in 1918.
 The 1,248 seat chapel is the primary venue for public events such as the Artist and Jazz Series, Conservatory orchestra, choral and ensemble concerts, public meetings and the convocation series.

-The Warch Campus Center has earned a LEED Gold certification for meeting sustainability goals in energy conservation, environmental friendliness, and green building.
+The Warch Campus Center (pictured below) has earned a LEED Gold certification for meeting sustainability goals in energy conservation, environmental friendliness, and green building.

 Students, family, alumni, faculty, and campus visitors always enjoy marveling at these buildings as well as walking along the paved river trails when time permits.
 Bordering the Fox River gives the campus a unique setting.
 The walks through campus and along the river can be an exhilarating break!